 Homicide is the act of a human being causing the death of another human being.
-The words ‘only a gun’ can accomplish this act are not found in this definition, nor does it state that an object other the human being is to blame.
+The words ‘only a gun’ can accomplish this act are not found in this definition, nor does it state that any object, other the human being, is to blame.
 It is just that simple.

 However, when we see the words ‘multiple homicides’ and guns are involved, the first reaction is to blame the “method” by which they died and not the individual who killed them.

 The blame response is immediate, selective and ‘in your face’ because of 24/7 media coverage.

 It’s only in hindsight that warning signs, cracks in the system, and other failures that, if recognized prior, may have prevented the violence.
 However, apathy, denial and hypocrisy muddy those waters and history often repeats itself.